Innovic-io/apollo-graphql-pintrest-clone/README.md

 ```

 ## Change schema on fly
-On constant GRAPHQL_MIDDLEWARE from server.constants call method .replace(middleware) and pass it middleware which to put.
+Constants GRAPHQL_MIDDLEWARE method .replace(middleware) change middleware which will be executed.
-Async function changeSchema(passedTypes?) from helper.functions is beta version of ExpressGraphQL middleware
+Async function changeSchema() from helper.functions is beta version of ExpressGraphQL middleware

-When adding middleware on server, GRAPHQL_MIDDLEWARE.haldler() will resolve that.
-Need to be called only on init.
+GRAPHQL_MIDDLEWARE.haldler() will add middleware on desired endpoint.

 ### Commercial break